Glycine encephalopathy: Treatment

 A treatment of sodium benzoate, which binds to glycine and forms hippurate, and dextromethorphan, which weakly inhibits the N-methyl-D-aspartate receptors that glycine acts on has been shown to improve outcomes in select cases where the disorder is present in attenuated form.

 Prognosis

 The prognosis is very poor.
 Two studies reported typical age of deaths in infancy or early childhood, with the first reporting a median age of death of 2.6 for boys and less than 1 month for girls.

 Research

 Response to treatment is variable and the long-term and functional outcome is unknown.
-To provide a basis for improving the understanding of the epidemiology, genotype/phenotype correlation and outcome of these diseases their impact on the quality of life of patients, and for evaluating diagnostic and therapeutic strategies a patient registry was established by the noncommercial International Working Group on Neurotransmitter Related Disorders (iNTD).
+To provide a basis for improving the understanding of the epidemiology, genotype/phenotype correlation and outcome of these diseases and their impact on the quality of life of patients, and for evaluating diagnostic and therapeutic strategies a patient registry was established by the noncommercial International Working Group on Neurotransmitter Related Disorders (iNTD).

+Society and culture

+NKH is a rare disease but maintains a very active community presence for educating parents with newly diagnosed children and fundraising for genetic therapy.
+Charities and support groups in the space include The Mikaere Foundation, Jack Richard Urban Foundation and the NKH Crusaders.